NanaYCZ/MolSim/submission/README.md

 - the new file format includes a optional `Thermostats` component in the `simulationParameters`.
   In `Thermostats`, one has to specify the initial temperature of the system and the frequency, with which the Thermostats is applied.
 A target temperature and the maximal temperature difference are optional.
 The maximum temperature difference sets the limit for the magnitude of a temperature update from the current temperature towards the target temperature.
-- The `outputParameters` now contain an option for a input checkpoint file, that will be used as input to the next simulation, if the otion is set and an option that will produce a output checkpoint file at the end of the simulation, if set.
+- The `outputParameters` now contain an option for a input checkpoint file, that will be used as input to the next simulation, if the option is set and an option that will produce a output checkpoint file at the end of the simulation, if set.
 The checkpoint input file has to be a file that was produced by our program.
-The sigma and epsilon in the cuboid/sphere component of the Schema are now applied to the cuboids in the simulation and it is possible to specify a `meanVelocity` in the cuboids/spheres component.
+The sigma and epsilon in the cuboid/sphere component of the xsd-schema are now applied to the cuboids in the simulation and it is possible to specify a `meanVelocity` in the cuboids/spheres component.
 - Setting a `meanVelocity` and Thermostats at the same time does not make sense and is undefined behaviour.
 If no `meanVelocity` and no Thermostat is given, the particles from the respective cuboid, will just have the initial velocity specified by the user.
 If a `meanVelocity` and no Thermostat is given, the particles of the respective cuboid will be initialized with a Maxwell-Boltzman distributed initial velocity, that is added to the inital velocity given by the user (no matter if it is zero or not).
 If instead a Thermostat and no `meanVelocity` is given, an intial Temperature for the Thermostat must have been specified by the user.
 This inital Temperature will then be used to set the intial velocities of all cuboids according to the Maxwell-Boltzman distribution depending on the Thermostat inital Temperature, but only if the initial velocity of all cuboids are zero.
 This is realized by setting the `meanVelocity` of all cuboids to $\sqrt{T_{init}/m_i}$, where $m_i$ is the mass of the particles of the respective cuboid.
 - The `boundaryConditions` (in the different directions) can now either be 'outflow', 'reflective', 'ghost_reflective' or 'periodic'.